TranshumanistAJ/Transhumanism/README.md

 - A message is then displayed to indicate a successful deployment to GitHub pages, and provides a live link once it has finished fully deploying

 The live link to the fully deployed website can be found here: [***https://transhumanistaj.github.io/Transhumanism/index.html***](https://emmacadavra.github.io/ci-portfolio1-spc/)

-## **Responsive Testing**
-- Tested on iPhone 12, Samsung Galaxy S10, and iPad Mini.
-- Used Chrome DevTools to simulate different screen sizes (mobile, tablet, desktop).
-- Verified that elements adjusted correctly (text resizing, images scaling, layouts changing).

-## **Manual Testing**
-- I made sure to check the functionality by hand as follows:

-1: Clicked all links to ensure they navigate correctly.

- 2: Filled out and submitted forms to check for proper handling and validation.

- 3: Tested site on multiple browsers (Chrome, Firefox, Edge) to ensure consistent behavior.

 ## **Bugs**
 - Issue : The website in its entirety was not responsive to all devices.